Macroo

 Technology

-7 Best MyFitnessPal Alternatives in 2026 (Free & Paid)
+7 Best MyFitnessPal Alternatives in 2026 (Honest Comparison)

 MyFitnessPal is fine.
-It is also $80 a year, ad-heavy, and barcode-first.
-Here are seven honest alternatives, who each one is actually for, and exactly where each one beats the giant.
+It is also ad-heavy, barcode-first, and does little to keep you logging.
+Here are seven honest alternatives, who each one is actually for, and which one keeps you consistent.

 TMBy The Macroo Team··Updated ·6 min read